-I will use this post to describe the process I went trough to (re)flash the BIOS on a bricked ASUS P5B using a Arduino and some freely available software.
+In this post I will describe the process I went trough of flashing the BIOS chip on a P5B motherboard using an Arduino.

-Some background info: My cousin gave me this motherboard and asked me to have a look at it after a failed BIOS update left him with a nice big paperweight.
-I’ve actually attempted to fix this board before using the method described here but I eventually gave up after I realised I lacked the necessary skills and shelved the project.
+My cousin gave me this motherboard and asked me to have a look at it after a failed BIOS update turned his computer into paperweight.
+I’ve actually attempted to fix this board before using a method described here but I eventually gave up after I realised I lacked the necessary skills and shelved the project.
 Fast forward a year or so I come across a post on hackaday about a Arduino based BIOS flasher and decided the time had come to give it another try.

-- A chip compatible with or supported by Flashrom, in my case a mx25L8005 (a list of all supported chips can be found here)
+- a BIOS chip compatible/supported by Flashrom, in my case a Macronix mx25L8005 (a list of all supported chips can be found here)

 - any based on the ATmega328 (/168/88 will work with small changes too), like the Arduino Uno R3.